Holiday Closure: All Easton Schools Closed Dec.14 & morning classes cancelled Dec.15

 IBJJF belt system for kids

-The green belt group is the last belt color for children, with the green-and-black belt being the highest rank one can earn as a child.
-Green belt students have very advanced knowledge, and the focus in training is on polishing their game and refining their skills.
+The Green belt group is the last belt color for children, with the Green-and-Black belt being the highest rank one can earn as a child.
+Green belt students have very advanced knowledge, and the focus of their training rests in sharpening their skills and fine-tuning their game.

-It will take more than 10 years to earn a green-and-black belt, so this belt is typically only reached by students who start training as a very young child.
+It takes more than 10 years to earn a green-and-black belt, so this belt is typically only reached by students who start training at a very young age.
 This is because once a student reaches the calendar year of their 16th birthday, they are transferred into the adult belt system.

 Transitioning to Adult Belts

-If a student has the requisite skills and experience, they will be awarded a blue belt in the year they turn 16 years old.
+At the age of 16, youth BJJ students will move into the adult belt system.
+If a student has shown the proper training, skills and experience, the coaches may decide to award them a blue belt.
 The blue belt is the second belt level in the adult belt system.
 Students with less experience will be transferred to a white belt in the adult belt system.

-We hope this article helped you understand the IBJJF belt system for kids.
-In addition, if you would like to learn about the belt system for adults, you can read more here.
+We hope this article helped you understand the IBJJF belt system for kids!

 Share